sk00t3r/debian-install-ionqt/README.md

 Copy the ion.conf to the correct directory.

-# For Low RAM VPS Installs:
+# For Low RAM VPS or Raspberry Pi Installs:
 This install will detect your linux distro and install the QT wallet if it is supported.
 If your distro is not suported do not worry, I am working on more distros all the time.
+The Raspberry Pi needs a minimum of a 8GB card.
+You also have to expand the drive to free up the needed space. sudo raspi-config and select option 1 then reboot.

 Special thanks to bige for letting me use his VPS' and his time in troubleshooting.